nickpinecone/aqua-regia/README.md

-# more-water-guns
+# aqua-regia
-A Terraria mod that brings more water guns to the game that actually do damage
+Terraria mod that brings more water-themed items to the game

 [Discord server](https://discord.gg/hEcs7ynpee)